Zoloft (Sertraline) Morning or Night? The 20% Insomnia Rule

 What helps:

 1. Anchor it to a habit.
-Coffee, breakfast, brushing your teeth at night.
-Pair sertraline with something you do without thinking.
+Coffee, breakfast, or brushing your teeth at night.
+Pair sertraline with something you already do without thinking.

-2. Use a reminder that won't let you ignore it.
+2. Use a reminder that will not let you ignore it.
 Phone alarms are easy to swipe away.
 Pillo uses persistent alarms that keep going until you respond, useful for a medication where consistency is the whole point.

 3. Track whether you took it.
 The can't-remember-if-I-took-it moment is common with daily medications.
-Pillo's dose tracking logs every confirmed dose so you don't have to guess.
+Pillo's dose tracking logs every confirmed dose so you do not have to guess.

 4. Group your medications.
-If you're managing multiple medications, taking everything at the same time reduces the chance of missing any one pill.
+If you are managing multiple medications, taking everything at the same time reduces the chance of missing any one pill.

 Frequently Asked Questions